lirorc/sumterForth/README.md

 `5 0 > if "North" else "South" then` works now.
 Yay!

 Use .s instead of .S , dup instead of DUP and so on.
 The code is very incomplete so most things won't work.

+If you need a loop, you have to use recursion.. which you can;

+`: show dup 0 = if "DONE" else dup .
+1 - show then df`

 You can pause the forth interpreter by typing `pause`, or you can `exit` and destroy the stack and defined words.